rohrerj/scion/doc/BorderRouter.rst

 Background
 ===========

-Redesigning this pipeline is expected to lead to significant performance improvements.
-The current design was not created with performance in mind.
+The current border router design was not created with performance in mind.
 Previously, there also existed a design which did something similar than the proposed design in this document.
 `See <https://github.com/scionproto/scion/tree/92531f5cb62197b9d705001c13e5a6bdb7ba1fa4/go/border>`_.
+Redesigning the current router pipeline is expected to lead to significant performance improvements.

 Proposal
 ========